fakharabbas12/Fake-News-Classification-CDLR/README.md

 # Fake-News-Classification-CDLR
-Implementation of CDLR framework in python AND Jupiter to classify fake news using semantic feature extraction
+Implementation of the CDLR framework in Python and Jupiter to classify fake news using semantic feature extraction Fake News classification using CDLR framework- Please download all.py, and run all_models.py separately.
+Make sure all Python and Jupiter notebook packages were installed before running.